jmknapp/FranklinCountyVoteOH/docs/CD7_RACE_ANALYSIS.md

 **Key Takeaways**:

-1. **The Democratic Base Chose the Machine**: Black voters in District 7 backed the Franklin County Democratic Party's endorsed candidate by a 64-36 margin in majority-Black precincts, rejecting the progressive challenger despite his ostensibly more "progressive" platform.
+1. **The Democratic Base Chose the Machine**: Black voters citywide backed the Franklin County Democratic Party's endorsed candidate by a 75-25 margin in majority-Black precincts, decisively rejecting the progressive challenger despite his ostensibly more "progressive" platform.

 2. **Gentrification Created an Inverted Coalition**: The progressive challenger's support came from white, college-educated newcomers - exactly the demographic associated with displacement - while the "establishment machine" candidate represented community continuity for longtime Black residents.